 - Knife and chopping board - Finely chop all the herbs; transfer all the ingredients to a large bowl and whip to combine thoroughly.

-- Pestle and mortar - Coarsley (but small )chop all the herbs and transfer into the mortar in 3 additions plus salt, crushing and pounding down the leaves until they form a fairly paste using te pestle.
-Add half of the nutritional yeast or parmesan cheese pounding into the herbs.
-Add the remaining nutritional yeast or cheese and incorporate it into the mixture.
-Add the lemon juice, drizzle the olive oil (a tablespoon at a time), pounding it into the sauce until all the olive are emulsified into the mixture.
+- Pestle and mortar - Coarsley (but small )chop all the herbs and transfer into the mortar in 3 additions plus salt, crushing and pounding down the leaves until they form a fairly paste using the pestle.
+Add half of the parmesan cheese pounding into the herbs.
+Add the cheese and incorporate it into the mixture.
+Add the lemon juice, drizzle the olive oil (a tablespoon at a time), pounding it into the sauce until all the olive oil is emulsified into the mixture.

 - Blender - Place all the herbs into the blender and blend until finely chopped.
 Add the cheese, salt and lemon juice and blend for a few seconds.
 Slowly drizzle the olive oil as you blend until the oil is emulsified.

 - Ladle the hot soup in a large soup bowl, finish with a spoonful of green sauce on top and serve.
 Pass the remaining sauce for more.